kdando/LilLanguageLearner/README.md

 # Lil Language Learner

-A language learning app that streamlines acquisition by focusing on the core vocabulary.
+A simple quiz-based language learning app that streamlines acquisition by focusing on the core vocabulary.
 Perfect for beginners, LLL provides an efficient way to grasp the essential building blocks of communication.